bluematador/bluematador-metrics-client-js/README.md

 const client = blueMatador.init("127.0.0.1", 8080);
 ```

-**Note:** The port parameter should be set to match the UDP port you have set in your config file for the Blue Matador Agent.
+**Note:** The port parameter should be set to match the UDP port you have in your config file for the Blue Matador Agent.

-### The init method returns an object containing 3 methods:
+Once you have an instance of the Blue Matador metric exporter in your code you can start sending custom metrics.

 ### Gauge